sype/sre-agent/README.md

     - `DEV_BEARER_TOKEN`: A password for developers to directly invoke the agent through the `/diagnose` endpoint.
     - `SLACK_SIGNING_SECRET`: The signing secret for the Slack `sre-agent`.
     - `TOOLS`: `'["list_pods", "get_logs", "get_file_contents", "slack_post_message"]'`
+    - `QUERY_TIMEOUT`: The maximum duration you wish to allow the agent to diagnose the issue.
+    - `TARGET_EKS_CLUSTER_NAME`:  The name of the AWS EKS cluster that hosts the application that you want the agent to diagnose.
+    - `AWS_REGION`: The AWS region that hosts your target EKS cluster.
     - `AWS_ACCOUNT_ID` (Optional): The AWS account ID that stores the images.
 Only required if pulling images from ECR.
 - An application deployed in AWS on Kubernetes for the agent to interact with.